Mastering the Art of Weed and Feed: A Step-by-Step Guide

 Can I use weed and feed on newly seeded lawns?

-No—wait until the new grass is established, typically after about 6-8 weeks, before applying weed and feed to avoid harming the young plants.
+It’s best to wait until the new grass is established, usually after about 6-8 weeks, before applying weed and feed to protect the young plants.

 What should I do if it rains shortly after application?

-Yes, if the rain occurs within 24 hours, it may wash away the product; however, if it rains after this period, the application should still be effective.
+If rain falls within 24 hours, it might wash away the product; however, if it rains after that, the application should still work effectively.

 How often should I apply weed and feed to maintain my lawn?

-Yes, if you want optimal results, typically apply weed and feed products every 6-8 weeks during the growing season, but always follow the specific product instructions.
+For the best results, apply weed and feed products every 6-8 weeks during the growing season, but always check the specific product instructions.

 What are the signs that my lawn needs another application?

-Yes, if you notice a resurgence of weeds or your grass appears less vibrant, it may be time for another application of weed and feed.
+If you see more weeds or if your grass looks less vibrant, it could be time for another application of weed and feed.